LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference: Performance Optimizations

 \subsection{Batched Operations}

 To address the I/O inefficiency caused by small KV cache units, \name introduces a set of optimizations.

 \mypara{Configurable Chunk Size} Rather than transferring KV cache at the page level, \name groups multiple pages from multiple layers into larger chunks, with a default size of 256 tokens per chunk\footnote{The chunk size is configurable to different I/O speeds. }.
-This is achieved using an intermediate \emph{GPU buffer}.
-For storing, multiple pages (16 by default) are first copied from GPU memory into the buffer, then offloaded collectively to lower-tier storage (e.g., CPU memory) and saved at the granularity of chunks rather than individual pages.
-For loading, chunks are first retrieved from the storage layer into the GPU buffer and subsequently split into pages before being placed in the serving engine's internal GPU memory. \name implements a customized CUDA kernel to accelerate the memory copy.
+This is achieved using an intermediate \emph{streaming GPU buffer}.
+For storing, the KV cache are first copied from the scattered paged GPU memory into a contiguous streaming buffer with a customized CUDA kernel, then offloaded collectively to lower-tier storage (e.g., CPU memory) with DMA engines at the granularity of chunks rather than individual pages.
+For loading, chunks are first retrieved from the storage layer into the GPU buffer with DMA engines and subsequently split into paged memory with CUDA kernels.

-\mypara{Batched Store/load Operations} \name supports storing and loading KV cache across multiple storage devices, including local CPU memory, local disks, and remote disks.
-In practice, KV caches often need to be transferred to different devices in parallel -- for example, storing the KV cache of a hot context in CPU memory while simultaneously offloading a cold context to local disk.
-A naive approach that stores the two KV caches sequentially underutilizes available bandwidth, since transferring to CPU memory leaves the disk bandwidth idle.
-To address this, \name batches storage and loading queries across different tiers, thereby aggregating operations and fully utilizing the bandwidth between the GPU and multiple storage tiers.
+\mypara{Parallel Store/load Operations} \name supports parallel storage and retrieval of KV caches across multiple storage tiers, including local CPU DRAM or disks, remote CPU DRAM or disks, and object storage (e.g., S3).
+In practical LLM serving workloads, KV caches often need to be migrated across devices concurrently—for instance, transferring the KV cache of a hot context from GPU to CPU memory while simultaneously offloading a cold context from CPU memory to local disk.
+To maximize link utilization, \name’s store and load APIs accept multiple source and destination devices, enabling concurrent data movement across heterogeneous links.
+Moreover, these operations can be executed in parallel when the interconnect supports full-duplex communication (e.g., PCIe).